opnfv/apex/docs/release/installation/baremetal.rst

 2. The nodes dictionary contains a definition block for each baremetal host that will be deployed.
-0 or more compute nodes and 1 or 3 controller nodes are required.
-(The example file contains blocks for each of these already).
+0 or more compute nodes and 1 or 3 controller nodes are required (the example file contains blocks for each of these already).
     It is optional at this point to add more compute nodes into the node list.
     By specifying 0 compute nodes in the inventory file, the deployment will automatically deploy "all-in-one" nodes which means the compute will run